jquery-ui-bootstrap/jquery-ui-bootstrap/README.md

 ##LESS

-LESS version added into the "jquery-ui-bootstrap/css/less" folder, compile the "main.less"
+LESS version added into the "jquery-ui-bootstrap/css/less" folder, compile the "style.less"

-"main.less" makes it easier to change the "bootstrap.less" and "jquery-ui-bootstrap"
+"style.less" makes it easier to change the "bootstrap.less" and "jquery-ui-bootstrap"

+Broke down the jquery ui bootstrap LESS files